Positive Young Minds

 You may be catching up with people who have hurt you in the past, and whilst you have been able to practice avoiding them throughout the year, all of a sudden that is no longer possible.
 And then amongst other expectations at Christmas is that you ‘play nice’ on the day.

-Or you may be faced with reminders of fractured relationships with people who are living, but are no longer in your life, and whom you are feeling anger, blame or other negative emotions towards.
+Or you may be faced with reminders of fractured relationships with people who are living, but are no longer in your life.
+These reminders can stir up feelings of anger, blame or other negative emotions.
 For example ex-partners, old friends, estranged children, the list can be long.
 The commonality is dwelling on things that might have been, that shouldn't have been, the unfairness, the hurt.

 Or let's face it, you might be cross with your children, your siblings, your parents for things that have happened over the years.